capnproto/pycapnp/README.md

     python setup.py bdist_wheel --disable-cython

+If it fails with an error like `clang: error: no such file or directory: 'capnp/lib/capnp.cpp'`, then you need to cythonize fist.
+This can be done with:

+    python setup.py build --force-cython

 ## Python Versions

 Python 2.6/2.7 are supported as well as Python 3.2+.
 PyPy 2.1+ is also supported.